Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Denmark's median income among taxpayers was $37,119 in financial year 2023.
-The average income stood at $51,090 during the same period.
-These figures are lower than those for Rest of WA, which were $59,973 and $74,392 respectively.
-By September 2025, estimated median and average incomes in Denmark would be approximately $40,690 and $56,005 based on a 9.62% Wage Price Index growth since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Denmark all fall between the 2nd and 9th percentiles nationally.
-The predominant income cohort spans 33.3% of locals (904 people) earning $400 - $799 weekly, unlike surrounding regions where 31.1% fall within the $1,500 - $2,999 range.
-Lower income households are prevalent in Denmark, with 42.4% earning below $800 weekly.
+The suburb of Denmark's income level is below the national average according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+The median income among taxpayers in Denmark was $37,119 and the average income stood at $51,090, compared to figures for Rest of WA's of $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% between financial year ended June 2023 and September 2025, estimated median income would be approximately $40,690 and average income around $56,095 as of that date.
+According to 2021 Census figures, household, family and personal incomes in Denmark fall between the 2nd and 9th percentiles nationally.
+The predominant income cohort spans 33.3% of locals (904 people) with earnings in the $400 - $799 weekly range, unlike surrounding regions where 31.1% fall within the $1,500 - $2,999 range.
+Lower income households are prevalent, with 42.4% earning below $800 weekly, indicating affordability pressures for many residents.
 Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income